ekelseya/personal-website/building/cage-rage-rater.md

 tags: ['build']
 ---

 Did you know Nicolas Cage made 29 Direct-To-Video movies in the 2010s?
-I made a an app with React.js and Django to rate them all.
+I made an app with React.js and Django to rate them all.
 Now I just have to watch them all...

 <!-- excerpt -->

 ---
+# Cage Rage Rater

+*Added July 17, 2020*

 Built as part of a class project, this application incorporates Styled Components, React hooks and functional components, and user authentication and authorization.